 Getting ready to start your research experience?

-As we approach the fall 2020 semester, it is time to get familiar with the undergraduate research opportunities you can pursue in the 2020-2021 academic year!
+As the fall semester approaches, it is time to start learning about the undergraduate research opportunities available in the upcoming Fall 2021-Spring 2022 semesters.

 Connect with us

 During your Orientation, we invite you connect with us virtually to hear more about the opportunities that we provide.
 The Office of Undergraduate Research and Creative Activity (OURCA) during provides many opportunities to get involved in research and creative work across all disciplines, and you can get started as early as your freshman year.
 You can even get paid to do research or earn course credit in many cases.
 Getting involved in research, particularly early in your academic career, can help you define your future goals and lead to meaningful connections with other students and faculty.

 Email us at email@example.com to schedule an appointment.

 Overview Accordion Open

 By participating in undergraduate research, you are preparing yourself for post-graduation plans and gaining the experience and knowledge needed to be successful.
 This hands-on application of classroom knowledge offers many advantages, including: